 Gasp!
 I know!
 But hear me out.

 I swapped the 1 cup of buttermilk for sour cream and milk.
 I wanted a slightly denser crumb, while keeping each bite totally tender and soft.
 Sour cream is a magical ingredient in cakes, cupcakes, breads, muffins, and more.
 I found that 1/2 cup sour cream and 1/2 cup milk made the bread a little too dry and dense, but 1/3 cup sour cream and 2/3 cup milk was perfect.
 Brown sugar can weigh down the bread, so I used all regular white sugar.
 I also increased the vanilla extract and the amount of sugar in the cinnamon swirl.
 (Thicker swirl!)
-All of these small changes made a very big difference.
-I think this is my new favorite quick bread recipe.
-(It’s similar to my cranberry orange bread and peach bread recipes, too!)
+All of these small changes made a very big difference and you can see similar variations with my orange cranberry bread and peach bread recipes!

 Best Ingredients to Use & Why